Philippines report first coronavirus death outside China | DW | 02.02.2020

 The death comes as the number of lives claimed by a new coronavirus jumped to over 300 on Saturday in China, according to authorities.

-In China, 45 victims brought the number of lives claimed by the virus from 259 up to 304.
+An additional 45 victims brought the number of lives claimed by the virus in mainland China from 259 up to 304.
 All of the deaths reported on Saturday by Chinese officials were in central Hubei province, the epicenter of the virus outbreak.

 Out of those whose deaths were reported on Saturday in China, 32 were in Wuhan, the provincial capital of Hubei province.
 The number of those infected in Hubei also rose with 1,921 new cases recorded on Saturday, taking total infected with coronavirus to more than 14,380, according to Chinese authorities.